axojolotl/java-first-year/README.md

-# neuniversity
-Just a repository for school stuff during 1st year in uni.
+## just a repository for school stuff during 1st year in uni.